 OUSD hereby notifies the local community that we intend to apply for 21st Century High School ASSETS funding through the California Department of Education’s Cohort 12 grant application process.
-We are applying for 21st Century High School ASSETs funding for Coliseum College Prep Academy, McClymonds High School, and Skyline High School.
-Our applications are due to the California Department of Education by November 13, 2018.
+We are applying for 21st Century High School ASSETs funding for; Castlemont, Dewey Academy, Fremont, Life Academy, Metwest, Oakland High, Oakland Tech, Ralph J. Bunche, Rudsdale Continuation, and Street Academy.
+Our applications are due to the California Department of Education by November 16, 2021.
 We also take this opportunity to inform private schools of our intent to provide safe, accessible academic support and enrichment programs in the aforementioned schools both after school and during the summer.
-Parties interested in participating in our proposal are asked to contact Martha Peňa, After School Program Coordinator, at Martha.firstname.lastname@example.org or 510-879-2885.
+Parties interested in participating in our proposal are asked to contact Martha Peña, After School Program Coordinator, at Martha.firstname.lastname@example.org or 510-879-2457.

 California Department of Education

 OUSD After School Programs are funded through grants from the California Department of Education (CDE).

 CDE provides funds to school districts that collaborate with community partners to provide safe and educationally enriching alternatives for children and youths during non school hours.
 The funds are awarded to specific school sites as part of a competitive process.
 OUSD directly applies for these grant funds from the California Department of Education, and grant funds are received and managed by the school district.
 OUSD contracts a portion of grant funds to Lead Agencies to operate after school programs in close partnership with schools.

 The base grants that CDE awards to OUSD for after school programs represent three funding sources: